Position

 Responsibilities:

-• Develop and implement strategic plans to achieve organizational goals.
+• Develop and implement strategic plans that align with the organization's goals and objectives.

-• Conduct market research and analysis to identify trends and opportunities.
+• Conduct comprehensive market research and analysis to identify opportunities and threats.

-• Monitor and evaluate the progress of strategic initiatives and adjust plans as necessary.
+• Monitor and evaluate the progress of strategic initiatives and make adjustments as needed.

 Qualifications